'Theatre is the capacity possessed by human beings... To observe themselves in action.'

 Drama is an optional and popular subject at GCSE level.
-The course covers responding to, developing, performing and evaluating ideas dramatically; both from their own work and that of others.
-You will learn how drama is created, including all the acting and staging skills that are needed to put a piece of drama on to the stage.
+The course covers responding to, developing, performing and evaluating ideas dramatically - both the student's own work and that of others.
+You will learn how drama is created, including all the acting and staging skills that are needed to put a piece of theatre onstage.
 You will learn how to create a character and play this character in a performance.
 You will also learn many other skills that are highly valued in any walk of life.
 These include teamwork and confidently presenting yourself in public.

-The current GCSE is mainly practical, assessed with a mixture of practical and written exam and some written coursework.
+The current GCSE course is mainly practical, assessed through a mixture of practical and written exam, and some written coursework.